CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/05-advanced-git-github.md

 git push origin main
 ```

-You can read more about removing files from a repository here [https://docs.github.com/en/get-started/getting-started-with-git/removing-files](https://docs.github.com/en/get-started/getting-started-with-git/removing-files).
+You can also remove files remotely via GitHub, though remember you will need to then fix any merge conflicts locally.
+Read more about removing files from a GitHub repository here [https://docs.github.com/en/repositories/working-with-files/managing-files/deleting-files-in-a-repository](https://docs.github.com/en/repositories/working-with-files/managing-files/deleting-files-in-a-repository).

 ### Branches